braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/in-app_message_delivery.md

 - The in-app message is ready to be displayed but passed the timeout duration.
 - The device orientation doesn't match the triggered in-app message's orientation.

+The in-app message will be removed from the stack.
 After being discarded, the in-app message can be triggered later on by another instance of the trigger event.

 ## Real-time in-app message creation and display